World Archaeology

 Overview

-This course introduces the origins and development of numerous past societies located across the world including Ancient Egypt, The Near East, Mesoamerica, The Indus Valley, China, Sub-Saharan Africa, Polynesia, and more.
-How and when did these societies form?
+This course provides a global perspective on the origins and development of past societies across the world including the well-studied civilisations of Ancient Egypt, Mesopotamia, China, Mesoamerica, The Mediterranean, and the Indus Valley, empires and kingdoms of sub-Saharan Africa, chiefdoms societies of Polynesia, and many more.
+When and how did these societies emerge and how come some of them faded into the distant past?

 Programme details